shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 <p align="center">Poor predictions made using the model</p>
 </p>

-The dice similarity coefficient of this prediciton is ?????.
-This is clearly not a usable prediction.
+These are clearly not usable predictions.
+I found that often the model got tricked up by certain skin features.

 ### Analysing Dice Similarity Coefficient of Model
 Next, I computed the dice similarity coefficient.
 I did this by recording the dice similarity coefficient for each prediction made using the testing data.
 Then, I average these values to find the average dice similarity coefficient.
 Doing this, I found that the average dice similarity coefficient was 0.79369396.
 Overall, this is a reasonably good average.
 However, being an average, we do lose the importance of how innacurate the model can be in some tricky images.

 ## Improvements to the Model?
 Whilst this model meets the 0.7 target accuracy for the dice similarity coefficient, clearly I have shown there is still great room for growth and construct a superior model which does not have the same shortcomings.
 Some potential areas to explore here are:

 * Using dice coefficient loss as a loss function, as opposed to binary crossentropy.
 * Incorporating dropoutlayers into the model to reduce overfitting.
 * Increasing the number of filters in the model.